TimSC/rsa-license-key/README.md

 The verifier autodetects Ed25519 or RSA-PSS/SHA-256 input files.
 It expects exactly one key/signature type to be present and exits nonzero on failure.

+If `revoked-keys.txt` is present in the working directory, the secondary key's fingerprint is checked against it.
+A match causes verification to fail with a `Key revoked:` message even if all signatures are valid.

 ### verifyxmllicense

 Verifies `xmllicense.xml`, its license-data signature, and the embedded